 If you’re like me, financial downsides are not as important to take note of as time commitments.
 I often find even small bets carry time commitments that can add up quickly.
 Much like limiting my work in progress and experiments I run, I try to at least note what small bets are taking up quantitatively in terms of time.
 Otherwise, interesting and shiny opportunities sometimes eclipse the time I should be spending on other things I’ve set as priorities (thing like, ahem… blogging.)

 I keep a little log personally.
 It’s handy, keeps me honest about my thoughts when I made the bets and my assumptions, and kinda makes sure things never get out of hand.

 I’m just really hoping everyone can take this to feel just that little bit luckier here in 2022 and as we roll into the Year of the Tiger 🐯.
 Especially after the last two years of COVID, feels like everyone deserves it.
 And who couldn’t use being a little bit luckier.
 Bonne chance!

-Let me know what you think about the post on twitter @awws or via email email@example.com and if it actually made a difference for you.
+Let me know what you think about the post on Mastodon @awws or via email firstname.lastname@example.org and if it actually made a difference for you.
 I’d love to hear feedback about your own thoughts, processes, or approaches and what may have worked for you or tweaks to the above.
 Reasoned opinions on why I might be wrong and what might be even better always welcome.